 Find the full printable recipe below.

-• Milk: Any milk will do.
-The higher the fat content the more moisture it will retain, so I like to use whole milk or at least 2%.
+• Milk: The higher the fat content the more moisture the cake will retain, so I use whole milk or at least 2%.

 • Baking powder: Check to see that yours has not expired.
 Otherwise, it won’t give it the lift it needs for a light and airy texture.